Megurine Luka

-Megurine Luka (巡音ルカ, Megurine Ruka), codenamed "CV03", is a Vocaloid software developed by Crypton Future Media, headquartered in Sapporo, Japan.
+Megurine Luka (巡音ルカ, Megurine Ruka), officially code-named CV03, is a Vocaloid voice bank developed by Crypton Future Media (headquartered in Sapporo, Japan) and released on January 30, 2009.
 Its official moe anthropomorphism is a 20-year-old woman.
 She uses Yamaha Corporation's Vocaloid 2 and Vocaloid 4 singing synthesizer technology.
 Her voice is sampled from Yū Asakawa.
 She has performed alongside other Vocaloids at live concerts onstage as an animated hologram projection.

-Her official code name, CV03, refers to their position as the third Vocaloid made by Crypton Future Media for their "Character Vocal Series" (abbreviated "CV Series"), succeeding both Hatsune Miku (code-named CV01) and Kagamine Rin/Len (code-named CV02).
+Her official code name, CV03, refers to her position as the third Vocaloid made by Crypton Future Media for their "Character Vocal Series" (abbreviated "CV Series"), succeeding both Hatsune Miku (code-named CV01) and Kagamine Rin/Len (code-named CV02).

 Development

 Luka was developed by Crypton Future Media using Yamaha's Vocaloid 2.
 Her voice was created by taking vocal samples from voice actress Yū Asakawa at a controlled pitch and tone.

 Megurine Luka was the first Vocaloid designed to fully support producing vocals in both Japanese and English, and the first addition to the Character Vocal Series software line characterized as an adult.